S-Dhruv/StudyBuddy/README.md

 Simple, intuitive interface to keep you on track

 🧠 Workflow
-User Input Collection
+1. User Input Collection
 The user provides the following details for each task:

-Task Name
+- Task Name

-Estimated Time to Complete
+- Estimated Time to Complete

-Difficulty Level (Easy, Medium, Hard)
+- Difficulty Level (Easy, Medium, Hard)

-Deadline (Date/Time)
+- Deadline (Date/Time)

-Task Prioritization Logic
+2. Task Prioritization Logic
 Using LangChain and the Mistral API, StudBud analyzes all tasks and:

-Scores them based on a combination of urgency (how close the deadline is) and difficulty.
+- Scores them based on a combination of urgency (how close the deadline is) and difficulty.

-Balances challenging and easy tasks to avoid burnout.
+- Balances challenging and easy tasks to avoid burnout.

-Schedule Generation
+3.Schedule Generation

-Based on available hours and user preferences, StudBud:
+- Based on available hours and user preferences, StudBud:

-Creates a daily/weekly study schedule.
+- Creates a daily/weekly study schedule.

-Ensures even distribution of workload, respecting time constraints and priorities.
+- Ensures even distribution of workload, respecting time constraints and priorities.

-Dynamic Updates
+4. Dynamic Updates

-If a task is missed or completed early, StudBud intelligently reshuffles the remaining tasks.
+- If a task is missed or completed early, StudBud intelligently reshuffles the remaining tasks.

-Keeps the plan updated in real-time without losing focus on deadlines.
+- Keeps the plan updated in real-time without losing focus on deadlines.

-User-Friendly Output
+5. User-Friendly Output

-Displays the plan in a clean, structured format.
+- Displays the plan in a clean, structured format.

-Allows users to track and adjust their schedule easily.
+- Allows users to track and adjust their schedule easily.

 ## Setup